athenKing/athenKing.github.io/_posts/2019-08-22-psi_journey.markdown

 ## PSI(private set intersection) problem and it's solution

+Most of the content are from these 3 papers:
+* [PSZ14] Faster private set intersection based on OT extension[^PSZ14].
+* [PSSZ15]Phasing: Private Set Intersection using Permutation-based Hashing[^2]
+* Efficient Batched Oblivious PRF with Applications to Private Set Intersection[^3]

 ### Motivation from real life

 >**Private set intersection (PSI) refers to the setting where two parties each hold sets of items and wish to learn nothing more than the intersection of these sets**.
 Today, PSI is a truly practical primitive, with extremely fast cryptographically secure implementations [PSSZ15].
 Incredibly, these implementations are only a relatively small factor slower than than the naive and insecure method of exchanging hashed values.
 Among the problems of secure computation, PSI is probably the one most strongly motivated by practice.